 Bake the Brownies

-Bake for 30 to 35 minutes or until a tester inserted near the center comes out clean.
+- Bake for 30 to 35 minutes or until a knife or toothpick inserted near the center comes out clean.

-Cool completely.
+- Cool completely on a wire rack.
 Cut into squares and serve.
 Sprinkle with powdered sugar if desired.
 Serve at room temperature.

 How to Store

 The brownies can be kept at room temperature in a sealed container for a day or in the refrigerator for 3 to 4 days.
-They can be wrapped tightly and frozen for 3-4 months.
+They may also be wrapped tightly in plastic wrap and stored in the freezer 3-4 months.
+If frozen, thaw overnight in the refrigerator before bringing to room temperature to serve.

 Of course, you can omit the pecans in these brownies or substitute them with walnuts.